BatsResearch/nayak-aclfindings24-code/README.md

 Bonito is an open-source model for generating task-specific synthetic instruction tuning datasets conditioned on unannotated text.

-This repo contains the experiments from the Bonito paper.
+This repo contains code to reproduce the experiments from the Bonito paper.
-For the Bonito package, see [BatsResearch](https://github.com/BatsResearch/bonito)
+For the Bonito package, see the [bonito](https://github.com/BatsResearch/bonito) repo.

 ## Table of Contents
 - [Bonito Experiments](#bonito-experiments)